Updated Aug. 3, 2017

-My first baby steps were taken in the Smith Cemetery, our family graveyard on White Oak Mountain, W.Va.
+My first baby steps were taken in the Smith Cemetery on White Oak Mountain, W.Va.
 Maybe that was the genesis of my interest in genealogy in general and graveyards in particular.
 Most of the cemeteries here have a direct connection to my family.
 If you have additional information or photos, please e-mail me.

 Where do you bury?